RicardoMBorges/RI_Compass/README.md

 Inspect whether the spectrum represents a derivatized metabolite or siloxane background.

-Common GC--MS background ions can strongly resemble derivatization-related fragments if interpreted without a chemical gate.
+Common GC-MS background ions can strongly resemble derivatization-related fragments if interpreted without a chemical gate.

 ------------------------------------------------------------------------